Pacers vs Knicks Odds, Spread, and Total

 Pacers vs Knicks Betting Trends

-- The total has gone OVER in five of Indiana's last seven games.
+- The total has gone over in six of Indiana's last eight games.

-- The total has gone OVER in four of New York's last five games against Indiana.
+- The total has gone over in five of New York's last six games against Indiana.

+- The total has gone under in eight of New York's last 12 games at home.

+- New York is 9-4 SU in its last 13 games when playing at home against Indiana.

 Pacers vs Knicks Injury Reports